nasa/harmony-opendap-subsetter/README.md

 ### Development notes:

-The Variable Subsetter runs within a Docker container (both the project itself, and the tests that are run for CI/CD.
+HOSS runs within a Docker container (both the project itself, and the tests that are run for CI/CD.
 If you add a new Python package to be used within the project (or remove a third party package), the change in dependencies will need to be recorded in the relevant requirements file:

-* `var_subsetter/conda_requirements.txt`: Requirements needed for the subsetter to run, obtained from the `conda-forge` channel.
+* `conda_requirements.txt`: Requirements needed for HOSS to run, obtained from the `conda-forge` channel.
-* `var_subsetter/pip_requirements.txt`: Additional requirements installed
-	within the container's conda environment via Pip.
-These are also required for the source code of the variable subsetter to run.
+* `pip_requirements.txt`: Additional requirements installed within the container's conda environment via Pip.
+These are also required for the source code of HOSS to run.
+It is preferable to obtain dependencies from Pip, so that Pip can manage inter-package dependencies and version conflicts.
-* `var_subsetter/tests/pip_test_requirements.txt`: Requirements only used while
-	running tests, such as `pylint` or `coverage`.
+* `tests/pip_test_requirements.txt`: Requirements only used while running tests, such as `pylint` or `coverage`.
 These are kept separate to reduce the dependencies in the delivered software.

 ### Running tests:

-The variable subsetter has Python tests that use the `unittest` package.
+HOSS has Python tests that use the `unittest` package.
 These can be run within a Docker container using the following scripts:

 ```bash
 # Build the service image, which is a base for the test image